-The M.Ed. in Educational Leadership degree program will provide a candidate the opportunity to obtain certification for a principal licensure, supervisor of instruction, (18-credit hours) and an additional superintendent endorsement (6-credit hours), along with two additional research courses (6-credit hours).
+The M.Ed. in Educational Leadership degree program will provide a candidate the opportunity to obtain certification for a principal licensure, supervisor of instruction, and a superintendent endorsement.
 The purpose of the Educational Leadership degree program is to increase the supply of effective and wellprepared school leaders in public schools in West Virginia.
 These school leaders will be ready to serve as instructional leaders in the state's diverse student population in meeting high standards for student achievement.
 The development of an M.Ed. in Educational Leadership at Fairmont State University will also meet the needs of candidates who currently hold a Master's Degree in the field of education.
 After completion of the courses, candidates will be eligible for West Virginia certification as Pre-K-12 Principals, Supervisors of Instruction and Superintendent.
 The certification program will be designed to give candidates the opportunity to practice all functions for effective school leadership.
 Fairmont State University believes this is a crucial step in preparing teacher leaders for administrative roles in our schools and counties.